Mewte/InstaSync/README.md

 Web is the main web server, chat/chat.js is the core chat server. chat/clients.js is the socket.io layer that communicates with the chat core.
 There's a lot of moving pieces and I never had the time to make all the changes I wanted.

+It might help to check out mewte/is_chat and mewte/InstaSync-WebServer as those two repos were combined into this repo for easy management.

 ####In Closing

 If you use this project to build anything cool, or maybe it inspires you to follow your own dreams feel free share your story with me.